ifyoumakeit/coffeetalk/README.md

 3. Email is sent out, or calendar is updated with match-ups
 3. Users meet up and grab that coffee (tea, juice)

+# Technology

+- Node
+- AWS Lambda with Scheduled Events
+- DynamoDB to store matchups and users

+A Node lambda would be the best use case for me, due to the existence of a prebuilt Google API SDK and ability to run on demand.
+Using [scheduled events](https://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html), it can grab all of the calendar events at a certain time on Thursdays and process the randomization.
+Since we are in AWS land, we can also store all the matchups and member info in Dynamo.

+An alternative would be to use Google's Cloud Functions, but I will opt for AWS to eventually migrate it over to our system.
+Google also doesn't seem to give any preference to GCF when contact their own servers (authenticated SDKs and what not).

 ## Backlog of Concerns and Ideas

 - [ ] Randomization must take into account minimizing repeat meetups